Beta Sitosterol Prostate Treatment for Benign Prostatic Hyperplasia (BPH)

-“Rich” (as I’ll refer to him) was initially diagnosed with this silent killer of men in his early 40s; which is the age-range most medical professionals tell us [men] to begin annual (or even bi-annual) prostate exams.
-I’m 41 and I’m due for my next screening soon. --- Men, DO NOT procrastinate with your prostate!
+“Rich” (as I’ll refer to him) was initially diagnosed with this silent killer of men in his early 40s, which is the age-range most medical professionals tell males to begin annual (or even bi-annual) prostate exams.
+I’m 41 and I’m due for my next screening soon.
+Men, do not procrastinate with your prostate!

-2008 statistics from the National Cancer Institute reveal 510 new prostate cancer diagnoses EVERY DAY, resulting in 78 deaths every day.
+Statistics from the National Cancer Institute, reported in 2008, reveal 510 new prostate cancer diagnoses every single day—resulting in 78 deaths per day.
 For men, those are scary numbers.
 In light of these statistics, I feel it’s safe to assume men need to take this condition seriously.
 The encouraging news is that if detected early, prostate cancer enjoys a 90% cure rate.
-For men, those are GREAT numbers!
+For men, those are great numbers!

 The bottom line (pardon the pun) is this.
 With early detection, a healthy diet, and eliminating other risk factors such as smoking and excessive alcohol intake, prostate cancer can be conquered.
 I encourage all my fellow men to take heed.